 Jerusalem Beach is just next to Geula St., which is another option.
 The advantage is that you can get there by public transportation quite quickly.
 The downside of this beach is first these rackets Israelis like to play at the beach.
 Dozens of Israelis play it on the very shoreline, which is quite annoying, to be honest.
 So if a quiet place you’re looking for, this is not it.

 Also one of my favorite beaches in Tel Aviv.
 Easy to spot due to all the volleyball courts and there you also have a fabulous saltwater swimming pool.
 Nearby restaurants are serving the typical Israeli oversized portions of sandwiches, Breakfast, and salads.
 If you come in the evening to the beach, you’ll enjoy outdoor beach bars, drinks, and fun music.

-Located Just next to Gordon Beach in both are a mish-mash of locals and tourists.
-If you want to get familiarized with the locals and get to know TLV, check out one of these local beaches on a Friday or Saturday in the summertime.
-To become a local, all you need is to spread your mat or get a chair.
+Just next to Gordon Beach both are a mish-mash of locals and tourists.
+If you want to get familiarized with the locals and get to know TLV, check out one of these beaches on a Friday or Saturday in the summertime.
+To become a local, you only need to spread your mat or get a chair.
 Order some beer and play the notorious racketball Israelis play at the shoreline.

-Last but not least is Jaffa beach.
+Last but not least is Jaffa Beach.
 There are no lifeguards and no beds to lay on top.
-Very quiet (relatively) and more isolated than the rest of the beaches of Tel Aviv that are quite crowded.
+Very quiet (relatively) and more isolated than the rest of the beaches of Tel Aviv which are quite crowded.
 From there, you have a beautiful view over the hill that consists of Old City Jaffa, including the Church of St. Peter rising from above.
-To the south of the beach, there is an area designated for dog owners where you can let your dog run off.
+To the south of the beach is an area designated for dog owners where you can let your dog runoff.